What is oxygen?

-Isotopes of oxygen and their uses
+Isotopes of Oxygen and Their Uses

-O-17 and O-18 are prepared by fractional distillation or electrolysis of water molecule or thermal diffusion of oxygen gas.
-Elemental oxygen isotope (mass number = 18) used as the tracer in chemical kinetics and mechanistic studies but O-17 (mass number = 17) is used in NMR spectrum analysis.
+Elemental oxygen isotope 18O is used as the tracer in chemical kinetics and mechanistic studies.
+Similarly, the isotope 17O (mass number = 17) is used in NMR spectrum analysis.

-Oxygen on the periodic table
+Oxygen on the Periodic Table

-Properties
+Properties of Oxygen

 Oxygen |